gosling-lang/gosling-docs/docs/Data.md

 | start    | string | assign a field name of the start position of genomic intervals |
 | end      | string | assign a field name of the end position of genomic intervals |

-## Pre-aggregated Datasets
+## Pre-aggregated Datasets (HiGlass Server)
-This class of datasets are aggregated to reduce the data size and scale the interactive exploration.
-You can set up a [**HiGlass server**](https://docs.higlass.io/) to aggregate datasets before using them in Gosling.
+These datasets are preprocessed for the scalable data exploration and require a HiGlass server to access them in Gosling.
+To learn more about preprocessing your data and setting up the server, please visit the [HiGlass website](https://docs.higlass.io/).

 ### Vector